micurs/relax.js/sample02/readme.md

 http://localhost:3000/users/user?idx=2
 ```

+In this example the collection of users is statically loaded.
+In Sample 03 we shows how to load resource dynamically in response to a http request.

 Implementation
 ------

-This example shows how to create a colletion resource : users and how to
+This example shows how to create a collection resource : users and how to
 add a list of child resources of type user.

 ```